AliceWonderland/hacktoberfest/profiles/Mayank_ughade.md

 ### Academics

-sophomore at AISSMS College Of Engineering ,Pune
+Sophomore at AISSMS COllege of Enigineering, Pune

 ### Interests